- Apr 06, 2017

 Recently in Berlin, Aspera GmbH was the Platinum sponsor of we.CONECT, an international SAM conference that combines speaker sessions with attendee round tables.
 It’s a great place of knowledge for companies, service owners and practitioners with mature Software Asset Management practices, and the topics are all relevant for strategic day-to-day SAM.

-Recently, I talked about 8 best practices for Software Asset Management optimization, following the advice and experience of 45 professionals.
-They talked about how to design SAM savings as part of the organization’s overall financial target, and how it is important to align the SAM team with other departments and internal people.
-In this article, we will explore 8 more best practices.
+Recently, I talked about 8 software license management best practices, following the advice and experience of 45 professionals.
+They talked about how to design Software Asset Management savings as part of the organization’s overall financial target, and how it is important to align the SAM team with other departments and internal people.
+In this article, we will explore 8 more software license management best practices.

 #1 – Align SAM with software requests